 Mon mini-croulant / Parce que je suis petite - 7" - 1967

-The very short-lived Christine et Ses Copains recorded a couple of groovy singles on the Elysee label in Quebec before seemingly vanishing into thin air.
-The five-piece was fronted by the young Chr...
+The very short-lived Christine et Ses Copains recorded at least three groovy singles on the Elysee label in Quebec before seemingly vanishing into thin air.
+The Montreal five-piece was fronted by t...

 In the summer of 1967, while Expo '67 was drawing in hordes of visitors over on Montreal's Ile Ste-Helene and anglophone bands like the Rabble and the Haunted pushed envelopes over on the west islan...

 The Thinking Animal / My Petite - 7" - 1967

 The fertile late-sixties Alberta scene saw a number of bands head south to record at recognized American studios.
 That list would include Wes Dakus and the Rebels, Barry Allen, Happy Feeling and th...